miguelgrinberg/Flask-Migrate/docs/index.rst

 Command Reference
 -----------------

-Flask-Migrate exposes two classes, ``Migrate`` and ``MigrateCommand``.
-The ``Migrate`` class contains all the functionality of the extension.
-The ``MigrateCommand`` class is only used when it is desired to expose database migration commands through the Flask-Script extension.
+Flask-Migrate exposes one class called ``Migrate``.
+This class contains all the functionality of the extension.

 The following example initializes the extension with the standard Flask command-line interface::